 There’s nothing to really criticise about working for UserTesting.com.
 It’s a shame there aren’t more tests to go around, because the work is enjoyable and offers fair pay.
 It does get frustrating when a whole day passes with no tests popping up for you, or when there’s one there but you’re engaged with something else and miss the boat.

 It’s also likely that people will have a different experience of how many tests they get based on their demographic profile.
-I’ve had at least one test, for example, that I know wouldn’t have been allocated to me if I didn’t work in the tech industry.
+I’ve had several tests, for example, that I know wouldn’t have been allocated to me if I didn’t work in the tech industry.
 I guess in time this all evens out.

 Privacy is the only other thing that may concern some, but really this is down to you making sure you don’t record anything on your screen accidentally.